-Our Diabetes Center of Excellence is notable for its diabetes self-management education program and has been accredited twice by the American Diabetes Association (ADA).
-It features the only hospital-based ADA-accredited program in Queens.
+Our Diabetes Center of Excellence is notable for its diabetes self-management education program and has been awarded accreditation four times by the American Diabetes Association* (ADA).
+The American Diabetes Association recognizes our education service as meeting the high National Standards for diabetes self-management.

 Program highlights include: